john-ml/stitch/doc/stitch.md

   0
 ```

-Now the program is rejected, sinec the metavariable for `uhoh`
+Now the program is rejected, since the metavariable for `uhoh`
 shows up in `l`'s type.

 Potential complications: